gilcot/doc4sh/README.md

 ## `get_comments`

-During my _Unix_ course, this is one of the exercice I ask my students in in order to start playing with learned concepts and commands:
+During my _Unix_ course, this is one of the exercice I ask my students in order to start playing with learned concepts and commands:
 1. "Write a script that will extract comment from a shell script.
 But make it fail when the script is called with no argument, and also when the script file cannot be found or read, or doesn't contain shebang.
 Try to use only